Unthrottled/spring-webflux/notes.md

 So the parallelization approach is not a silver bullet.
 However, it is necessary in order to harness the full power of the hardware.

-Multi-Threading, how do I get the most bang for the buck?
+Multi-Threading, is this how I get the most bang for the buck?

 Large number of performance bottle-necks, as mentioned above are when processes are waiting for input and output I/O.
 Whether it be a network call, reading from disk, or even a database query.